rajasekaranmcait/rajajadeangularform1/README.md

-form validation using passport:
+User Authentication using passport:

-form validation for login and register using:
+User Authentication for login and register using:

    *jade
    *angularjs
    *passport
-   *mongodb
+   *mongodb(mongoose)
    *express